MEETS @ ALCOA HIGH SCHOOL (NEW BUILDING)

 What should I wear?

 We seek to have a welcoming environment in which everyone wears whatever makes them most comfortable.
 For some that may mean jeans or shorts and for others it may mean a suit.

 Where will I take my children?

-At present, and in an experimental phase, we have just classes for Kindergarten-3rd graders and 4th-5th graders, and those kids may be checked in by going to your immediate right upon entry (the front right section of the lunchroom at AHS).
-While COVID-19 is still an ongoing risk, we seat you and your other children (as well as every family unit) at your own table, a safe distance apart from all other tables.
+At present, and in an experimental phase of re-opening, we have classes for Kindergarten-3rd graders and 4th-5th graders, and those kids may be checked in by going to your immediate right upon entry (the front right section of the lunchroom at AHS).

 What will the music and preaching be like?